MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clone-table.md

 ---
-title: "Data warehouse tutorial: Clone a table with T-SQL in a Warehouse in Microsoft Fabric"
+title: "Data warehouse tutorial: Clone a table with T-SQL in a Warehouse"
-description: "In this tutorial, you will clone a table by using T-SQL."
+description: "In this tutorial, learn how to clone a table with T-SQL."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
-ms.reviewer: ajagadish, prlangad
+ms.reviewer: scbradl, prlangad
-ms.date: 11/10/2024
+ms.date: 12/29/2024
 ms.topic: tutorial
 ms.custom:
   - ignite-2023